-If are allergic or intolerant to both corn and potatoes, try substituting tapioca starch for either one, however, the recipe will be chewier.
+If are allergic or intolerant to both corn and potatoes, try substituting tapioca flour for either one, however, the recipe will be chewier.
 When large amounts of corn and/or potato starch are called for in a recipe, increase other gluten-free flours, such as sorghum, buckwheat, or millet, for a small portion of the potato or cornstarch.
-When a recipe calls for rice flour, because it is very high in starch (carbohydrates), do not increase the rice flour at all.
-Just use equal amounts of tapioca flour for potato or cornstarch.
+When a recipe calls for rice flour, because it is extremely high in starch (carbohydrates), do not increase the rice flour at all.
+Instead, use equal amounts of tapioca flour for potato or cornstarch.
 However, no matter what you use, the recipe will not result in the same texture.

-As a side note, when baking bread never bake it until it looks done, as it must be baked past that point, at least in most recipes.
+As a side note, when baking bread, never bake it until it looks done as it must be baked past that point, at least in most recipes.
 You can always cover it with aluminum foil to prevent over-browning.
 How do you know when it is done?
 If it begins to sink in on the sides and/or bottom during the cooling process, pop it back in the pan and back in the oven for 15-20 minutes, or more.

 But I digress.
 Back to arrowroot powder…Previously I had experimented with a gluten free rice bread recipe using only arrowroot and rice flour, no other starches, and egg white and water.
 I used half flour and half arrowroot.
 It turned out heavier than when using tapioca and potato starch.
-The person I was creating it for had a very long list of food allergies.
-It was edible, but just starchier than my other gluten free bread recipes.
+The person I was creating it for had a unusually long list of food allergies.
+It was edible but just starchier than my other gluten free bread recipes.
 I had followed the baking time for my original recipe, but have since learned it must be baked longer.
 The additional baking time helps dry out some of the starch.

 Though rice starch is recommended for thickening sauces, I find it too grainy.
 I do not recommend it for this purpose at all.

 If you can tolerate tapioca starch and potato starch, together they make the best combination for gluten free baking.
 If you must use a substitute for either, use cornstarch.
 Cornstarch the best starch to use on its own, without any gluten free flour.
 If you decide to avoid all of the above starches use glutinous rice flour, also known as sweet rice flour.